nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!…` | Ensure that the index is correctly specified as an integer.
+`Invalid command format! …` | Ensure that the index is correctly specified as an integer.
 At least one tag must be specified.
 `The person index provided is invalid` | Ensure that the index specified is in the range of the displayed number of persons.
 `Tags names should be alphanumeric` | Ensure that the tags specified are alphanumeric and not empty.
 Whitespaces are trimmed, but spaces between characters are not allowed.